The Way of the World (1916 film): Studios

 On March 15, 1915, Laemmle opened the world's largest motion picture production facility, Universal City Studios.

 While San Diego served as the setting for the exterior shots, news items show that the Universal City stages were used for a big scene.
 The March 1916 editions of New York Clipper and Moving Picture World contain articles that mention a ballroom scene created for this movie.

 "One of the biggest sets ever built at Universal City was made especially for this scene, in which one hundred and fifty people took part."

 "One scene is a huge ballroom, which made the many visitors "Oh!" when they noted the costumes of the ladies.
 It was a revelation to some of them.
 Some prominent society people took part."

 Post production

 The theatrical release of this film totaled five reels or 5,000 feet of film.
 As is often the case, the listed time for this feature-length movie varies.
 The average time per 1,000-foot 35mm reel varied between ten and fifteen minutes per reel at the time.
 Thus, the total time for this movie is computed between fifty and seventy-five minutes.

-An article in December 1916 issue of Photoplay points out:
+An article in the December 1916 issue of Photoplay points out:

 "HOBART BOSWORTH expects to collect $50,000 from Universal for an alleged violation of contract The suit is based upon the company's action in featuring Dorothy Davenport as the star in 'The Way of the World.' a film version of the Clyde Fitch play, instead of Bosworth, which was contrary to the contract, according to the plaintiff."